ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 Bob's MLS clients.
 Alice includes the Welcome message which will be sent for Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree` extension.

+If private handshake messages are conveyed, the decryption key and nonce for each Commit and each Proposal is re-encrypted for the hub and sent with the Commit or Proposal using the HPKE `Seal<Base>` function (see {{Section 6.1 of !RFC9180}}) using a public key for the Hub using the algorithms in the group's ciphersuite, and where the `info` parameter is the hash of the MLSMessage object wrapping the private handshake message.
+The `aad` field is empty.

 The response body is described below: